Working in a hostel is by far one of the easiest and best ways to travel for longer without burning a hole in your pocket.

 It is also common for hostels to run their own tours, whether that be a 2 hour free walking tour or a full-day excursion at a slightly lower price than what the local tour agencies offer.

 This cheap accommodation combined with the many opportunities to meet and socialise with other travellers make hostels a great choice for backpackers and solo travellers who are looking to save money and meet like minded people.
-I’ve actually met two of my best friends, Frankie and Nadia, in hostels (in Siem Reap and Prague), and working in hostels has enabled me to meet many other amazing people.

 What does hostel work entail?